 In the other extreme, when all the prioritized regions are genes after pooled rare SNP tests, we suppose eventually 10 genes with 5kb length.
 Using the SKAT R package, we performed a power analysis of 100 simulations and we could still detect regions with an Odds Ratio (OR) equal to 4 with this number of samples (power > 0.8).

-C-4-c Sample acquisition and DNA extraction: As mentioned above, fresh kidney cancer tissue is procured on our IRB-approved Genitourinary Bio-specimen protocol within 30 minutes of removal.
-Additionally our protocol allows access to archival tumor tissue from 1988-2013.
-Yale pathology archives have available formalin-fixed, paraffin-embedded (FFPE) tissue blocks to retrieve tumor and the adjacent normal kidney tissue for a genomic control.
-All tumors have recently been centrally reviewed by our genitourinary pathologists and classified according to recent International Society of Urologic Pathology (ISUP) criteria [53].
-For our validation cohort, an equal number (n=96) of Caucasian and African-American clear cell and papillary tumors (total n=384) will be selected as a Yale Validation Cohort.
-For both fresh and FFPE tissue, DNA will be extracted using an automated Maxwell 16® System (Promega, Madison, WI).
+C-4-c Sample matching, specimen acquisition, and DNA extraction: For our validation cohort, an equal number (n=96) of Caucasian and African-American clear cell and papillary tumors (total n=384) will be selected as a Validation Cohort.
+As mentioned above, specific kidney cancer risk factors may influence the risk of RCC.
+To control for these differences, these cases will be matched using the similar Optimal match algorithm above using variables such as age, sex, smoking status, and obesity.
+Once cases are selected, we will access archival fresh or formalin-fixed, paraffin-embedded (FFPE) tissue blocks to retrieve tumor and the adjacent normal kidney tissue for a genomic control.
+Our IRB-approved Genitourinary Bio-specimen protocol provides access to tissue from 1988-2016.
+If further cases are needed, we have access to specimens and clinical data over the past two decades in Connecticut State through a Connecticut Tumor Registry IRB approved protocol.
+All tumors will have centrally reviewed by our genitourinary pathologists and classified according to recent International Society of Urologic Pathology (ISUP) criteria [53].
+For both fresh and FFPE tissue, DNA will be extracted from the tumor and adjacent normal kidney using an automated Maxwell 16® System (Promega, Madison, WI).

 C-4-d Genotyping kidney cancer non-coding genomic variants: Frequently, next generation sequencing results find variants that require validation to confirm significance.
 We will employ similar methods to various other studies involving novel variants found on either exome or whole genome sequencing [54, 55, 56, 57] These studies utilize the MassArray system (Agena Biosciences, San Diego, CA), a mass spectrometry platform that measures PCR-derived amplicons.
 The system can be multiplexed to analyze a large number of alterations with high sensitivity but a low cost.
 DNA from FFPE and fresh tissue can be analyzed on the same chip without difficulty.
 The MassArray system has been utilized to study genomes in the study of cancers, benign conditions, and even ecologic research.
 This approach has been used in the screening of large case-control series and independent validation cohorts of affected individuals.
 For the analysis, 20 ng of DNA from genomic control will be used in Yale’s Validation cohort.
 The 384-subject cohort will have their germline DNA assessed for non-coding variants identified.
 The MassArray Assay Design Suite will be used for designing custom PCR primers to detect potential germline variants using the genomic coordinates of interest.
 For genotyping, up to 40 genomic variants can be multiplexed per well per silicon chip.
 Mutation calls for each tumor and germline sample will be assessed using the MassArray Typer 3.4 Analyzer.
 Unlike next generation sequencing, the results can be quickly automated and generated into both a graphical or table interactive format.